taislu/mobilelu-starter-blog/content/blog/wordpress-tutorial-Jul-2019.md

 ---
 title: "WordPress Tutorial for Beginners"
 date: "2019-11-08"
 description: Learn how to make a PROFESSIONAL website with WordPress, step by step!
+category: WordPress
 ---

 <strong>Why use WordPress?</strong>